LibertyDSNP/spec/STYLEGUIDE.md

 ## InterPlanetary File System (IPFS)
 Uppercase I, P, F and S. In the first instance, spell out followed by the acronym in parentheses.
 Use the acronym only thereafter.

-## Message Source Account (MSA)
-Uppercase M, S and A. In the first instance, spell out followed by the acronym in parentheses.
-Use the acronym only thereafter.
-Never MSA Account.

-## Messages
-Uppercase M

 ## MUST/MUST NOT
 All Caps when defining rules for specification